Hi guys! Whew, it is so so good to be back here. While I needed that hiatus, I sincerely missed being in the kitchen, sharing here, and most of all

 In a high-speed blender, combine oats, dates, and 2 cups water.
 Gradually reach highest speed, blend until smooth.
-Push through a mesh strainer.
-Add the remainder from the strainer back to the blender, blend on high until completely smooth.
-Add strained liquid back in, blend.
 Set aside.

 Finely chop chocolate, add to small saucepan.
 Heat chocolate on low heat, stirring continually, until completely melted.
 Remove from heat, allow to cool slightly but not solidify.